Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/keegan-itinerary/tennessee.md

           <h3>Definitive socket &amp; wet lamination</h3>
           <p>
-            Once the diagnostic design is approved, a new definitive socket is fabricated from that geometry rather than from the diagnostic socket itself.
-In a laminated design, reinforcing textiles are arranged over a prepared model and consolidated with resin under vacuum.
+            Once the diagnostic design is approved, a new definitive socket is fabricated from that geometry.
+In a laminated design, reinforcing carbon fiber strips are arranged over a prepared model and consolidated with resin under vacuum.
 Some designs use multiple walls or laminations.
           </p>
         </div>
       </div>